zawwz/ztd/md/filedat.md

 > In case a chunk doesn't have a type, it will be automatically set to the type the operation implies

-It is advised to first write the data onto a chunk and then assigning the chunk to the file But in case you need absolute performance, you can access the filedat chunk with `filedat.data()`

 ### Exporting

+It is advised to first write the data onto a chunk and then assigning the chunk to the file, but in case you need absolute performance, you can access the filedat chunk with `filedat.data()`

 #### File export